Art&Craft

 wooden games

 Box of tables was famous.
-It was also sold everywhere, in the mountains or by the sea, boxes made by local craftsmen.
-Inside it had the specific design for the game of backgammon, and on the outside it was chessboard.
+It was also sold everywhere, in the mountains or by the sea, in boxes made by local craftsmen.
+Inside, it had the design for the backgammon game, and on the outside. chess board.

 wooden games